 Performance management has changed a lot over the years.
-It has gone from a largely punitive process that focused on criticizing employee performance during annual reviews to one that focuses on using ongoing conversation and coaching to support performance.
+It has gone from a largely punitive process that focuses on criticizing employee performance during annual reviews to one that focuses on using ongoing conversation and coaching to support performance.
 And, because your company is only as good as the talent that supports it, you must focus on measuring employee success so you can help your team reach its full potential.

 How do you know when they’ve reached it, though?
 How do you gauge their level of performance?
 What defines “enough” in terms of coaching?

 It all comes down to using the right metrics.
-With specific touchstones, you can assess whether an employee is performing not to your expectations, but their potential.
+With specific touchstones, you can assess whether an employee is performing not to your expectations but to their potential.
 Of course, you’ll need to know what those metrics are so you can work them into your performance management plan.
 We’ll explore them in this post.

 Did They Achieve the Goal?